-On the Files tab, you can either:
+To add several files at once:

 Click the Find Files button.

 The Select path dialog (not shown) opens.
 You can enter the path for the file’s directory in the Path text box, or you can navigate to locate the file’s directory.